techyg/MRRFDeathRacers/README.md

 If you have difficulty fitting your battery in, you can use a small file, exacto knife, or deburring tool to trim plastic off the "lip" at the back of the frame.
 I ended up shaving off about 1.5-2mm of plastic in order to get my battery to fit, as it was otherwise too tight to go in.

+Take your time during assembly.
+The manual tells you which size screw to use for the most part, other times you might need to just figure it out.
+You will need an m3 driver, and most screws can/should be done by hand.
+There a few parts (ex.
+50mm screws that go into the wheels) that I'd recommend using a very low powered drill otherwise your hand is going to get very sore.

 # RC Controller Tips

 I used the FlySky FS-I6 radio.
 In order to bind the radio, place the bind plug on the receiver, power it up from the board (connected to RX 1).
 Power on your radio while holding the bind button.
 You should hear a beep and see RX Bound immediately.
-If it's not binding, go into your radio setup (hold down the up button) and make sure that AFHDS is enabled.
+If it's not binding, go into your radio setup (hold down the OK button) and make sure that AFHDS is enabled.

 Bind procedure here:
 https://www.youtube.com/watch?v=xRmlNQ3M3zE